 Later, your PIN will be requested occasionally in order to ensure that you are the card's legitimate holder.

 With a contactless-enabled card, you can always pay conventionally by inserting the card into the POS terminal and entering your PIN.

 - Take your card at a couple of centimetres distance from the POS terminal.
 Wait until the terminal indicates with a sound or light that your payment was successful.

 - You can recognise contactless-enabled POS terminals and cards from the contactless symbol representing radio waves.

 - You can use contactless payment for purchases up to 50 euros.

 - If, for security reasons, the POS terminal requests a PIN, follow the terminal's instructions.

 - The merchant will give you a receipt, as usual.

 Cards with a contactless payment facility

 Contactless payment facility is automatically included in all our payment cards.
-If you like, you can also choose a design for our OP-Visa Electron card and OP-Visa combined credit/debit cards, in which case your card will have no contactless payment facility.
+If you like, you can also choose a design for our OP-Visa Basic card and OP-Visa combined credit/debit card, in which case your card will have no contactless payment facility.